-Paint is bulked into a 55-gallon steel drum when needed, and generally removed the same day or within 24-hours.
+Paint is placed in a lined, roll-off container provided by the collection/disposal vendor. is bulked into a 55-gallon steel drum when needed, and generally removed the same day or within 24-hours.
 If paint is spilled, it is contained on the plastic sheet by absorbent pads or absorbent.
 All paint is currently collected and placed in containers which are stored on Visqueen.
-All paint is sent to a paint company to be recycled at this time.
+All paint is sent out for disposal by the collection/disposal vendor.